About Kim

 My values

-I have gotten to know the essence of a wide range of behaviors and we are always getting something from what we do otherwise we wouldn’t do it.
+• I have come to know the essence of many behaviors — and recognize that we always gain something from what we do, otherwise we wouldn’t do it.

 Granted, what we are getting may no longer be satisfying and might even be harmful, but at some point, our behaviors had a purpose for our survival.